intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/details-select_target_device.md

 However, if you are unable to get your IoT board online to the same network as your computer due to restricted or busy Wi-Fi networks, try a direct cable-based method and [Add a device manually](troubleshooting.md#add-a-device-manually) to the drop down list.

-* **Intel® Galileo users:**

-  Connect an Ethernet cable directly from your computer to the Intel® Galileo.

 * **Intel® Edison users:**

   Use the device mode micro-USB cable to establish an "Ethernet over USB" connection.
 Refer to [Ethernet over USB](../../connectivity/ethernet_over_usb/) for further instruction.